University of New Brunswick: Canadian Rivers Institute

 The Canadian Rivers Institute was founded in 2000 and is a site of river sciences research.
 The mandate of the CRI is to conduct both multi-disciplinary basic and applied research focusing on rivers from their headwaters to their estuaries, to promote the conservation, protection and sustainable use of water, and to educate professionals, graduate students and the public on water sciences.
 Members of the CRI conduct research on regional, national and international issues related to rivers and their land-water linkages.

 With researchers from both UNB campuses, the CRI develops the aquatic science needed to understand, protect and sustain water resources.
 Since 2013, the CRI and its partners have been working with NB Power to research the potential environmental impacts of the future options being considered for the Mactaquac Generating Station.
 The Mactaquac Dam on the Saint John River will reach the end of its lifespan by 2030, and CRI has been evaluating key environmental challenges such as river health, fish passage and flow management.
 In 2015, CRI was given an additional $2.8 million from the Natural Sciences and Engineering Research Council (NSERC) to conduct an aquatic ecosystem study on the Saint John River.

 In 2021, Parks Canada announced their first research chair in aquatic restoration, carrying out Atlantic salmon recovery research with researchers from the Canadian Rivers Institute.

 Mi'kmaq-Wolastoqey Centre (MWC)

+Margaret LaBillois CM ONB, the first female chief in New Brunswick.